Sanctions on China’s top cotton supplier weave a tangled web for fashion brands

 The Chinese trade publication Cotton China reported this month that domestic textile manufacturers were being asked frequently by U.S. buyers whether they used Xinjiang cotton, with some customers requiring imported cotton.
 It said the XPCC sanctions had “severely affected” the country’s cotton-spinning industry.

 The U.S. cotton industry — the third-largest by output after India and China — has been a beneficiary.
-China imported large quantities of U.S. cotton this year as part of the trade agreement.
+China imported large quantities of U.S. cotton this year as part of the countries’ trade agreement.

 China Foreign Ministry spokesman Wang Wenbin said this month that Beijing would retaliate if the United States did not withdraw the sanctions.
-XPCC and Xinjiang’s Chinese Communist Party Committee Propaganda Department did not respond to requests for comment.
+XPCC and Xinjiang’s Communist Party propaganda department did not respond to requests for comment.

-A subtropical crop moved to the steppes
+A subtropical crop moved

 A cousin of the hibiscus, hollyhock and okra, cotton is an ancient, shrubby plant that produces ruffled flowers ranging from pale yellow to pink.
 After several days’ bloom, the flowers wither, leaving pods called bolls that dry in the sun until they split to reveal globes of snowy cellulose: cotton.